-1.2.1 Microprocessor
+1.3.1 Microprocessor

-At the heart of the ASCII BASIC Module lies the Dallas 80C320 microprocessor running at 22.1184MHz.
+At the heart of the ASCII BASIC Module lies the Dallas 80C320 microprocessor running at 22.1184 Megahertz.
 This configuration yields an instruction execution time of slightly more than six million instructions per second (at the assembly level).
 Internal to this chip are 256 bytes of user memory (most of which are used by the ASCII BASIC firmware).
 The 80C320 can address up to 64 Kilobytes of external CODE memory (this is where the firmware resides), and up to 64 Kilobytes of external DATA memory (this space is divided between DATA and PROGRAM space for the ASCII BASIC module).

-1.2.2 Module Reset Options
+1.3.2 Module Reset Options

 The 80C320 microprocessor is equipped with a RESET signal that, when active, inhibits all processing activity.
-This RESET signal is generated for a short time immediately following power-up.
+This RESET signal is generated for a short time immediately following power-up of the host OCS/RSC system.
 Reset can be simulated in software using the RESET command.

-1.2.3 Primary Serial Port
+1.3.3 Primary Serial Port

 The PRIMARY port located on the front of the ASCII BASIC Module incorporates a 9-pin "D" type connector for standard cable interface (See Appendix A for wiring diagrams).
-This is used for program entry, editing and debugging.
-It features automatic baud rate detection and can also be referenced from within the BASIC program during execution.
+This port features automatic baud rate detection and is used for program entry, editing and debug.
+It can also be referenced from within the BASIC program during execution.

-There are two LED's (Light Emitting Diodes) located on the module front panel behind the plastic window that represent the primary port.
-They are labelled according to the RS-232 signal name to which they are connected.
-The GREEN LED illuminates when data is transmitted from the BASIC while the RED LED illuminates when the BASIC module receives data.
+There are two LED's (Light Emitting Diodes) located on the end of the module.
+They are labeled according to the RS-232 signal name to which they are connected.
+The GREEN LED illuminates whenever data is transmitted from the BASIC while the RED LED illuminates whenever data is received by the BASIC module.

-1.2.4 Flexible Memory Configuration
+1.3.4 Flexible Memory Configuration

-As stated before, the 80C320 can address up to 128 kilobytes of external memory.
-This memory is divided among 3 devices, and is configured at the factory (See Appendix E for a discussion of the "memory map" configuration).
+As stated before, the 80C320 can address up to 128 Kilobytes of external memory.
+This memory is divided among 3 devices, and is configured at the factory (See Appendix D for a discussion of the memory map configuration).

-1.2.5 Firmware Memory
+1.3.5 Firmware Memory

-The firmware site consists of a 64 kilobyte EPROM mapped to the 80C320's CODE space.
-The software in this site is a "miniature operating system", controlling user program input and execution.
+The firmware site consists of a 64 Kilobyte FLASH EPROM mapped to the 80C320's CODE space.
+The software in this site is a miniature operating system controlling user program input and execution.

-1.2.6 Data Memory
+1.3.6 Data Memory

-The DATA site is equipped with 32k static RAM device in a battery-backed socket.
+The DATA site is equipped with a 32K static RAM device supported by a battery-backed controller.
 This socket also contains the real-time clock hardware.
-The lower 1536 bytes of this memory are reserved for the ASCII BASIC interpreter.
-The remaining DATA memory is used for all variable storage, AND for BASIC program number 0 entry and editing.
-See Appendix E for a more complete discussion of the DATA FILE memory.
+The lowest 1536 bytes of this memory are reserved for the ASCII BASIC interpreter.
+The remaining DATA memory is used for all variable storage and for BASIC program number 0 entry and editing.
+See Appendix D for a more complete discussion of the DATA FILE memory.

-1.2.7 Program File Memory
+1.3.7 Program File Memory

-The PROGRAM site is equipped with a 32k EEPROM device in a battery-backed socket.
-Unlike the DATA site, the PROGRAM site may also be EMPTY.
+The PROGRAM site is equipped with a 32K EEPROM device.
+Unlike the DATA site, the PROGRAM site can also be EMPTY.
 In this case, the DATA site is divided between DATA and PROGRAM FILE memory.
-See Appendix E for a more complete discussion of the PROGRAM FILE memory.
+See Appendix D for a more complete discussion of the PROGRAM FILE memory.

-1.2.8 PLC Interface
+1.3.8 PLC Interface